 Your Blue Diamond Growers Member Relations Department is a diverse group of individuals with backgrounds deeply rooted in California’s agricultural community.
 They share a passion for farming that often began on their grandfather’s or father’s farms.
 Engaging with our Grower Owners to help improve their crop production, provide technical advice or consult on variety selection are just a few of the things that motivate them each day to help ensure that our crops earn the highest possible returns.
-Built on a foundation of integrity, honesty and trust, our Field Supervisors are the liaison between our growers and Blue Diamond’s® management, providing insight into the cooperatives operations and conveying questions and information.
+Built on a foundation of integrity, honesty and trust, our Regional Managers are the liaison between our growers and Blue Diamond’s® management, providing insight into the cooperatives operations and conveying questions and information.

 Director, Member Relations

 “Growers appreciate my diverse farming background—I have a wide range of experience working with different crops in different areas and a pretty technical background as well, so I can look at the crop and analyze the factors that can affect a grower’s crop and profitability.
 The Blue Diamond Field Staff sees quite a bit and crosses a lot of country.
 We have the network and the knowledge to be able to look at a problem and solve it as quickly as possible.”

 Western Glenn, Colusa, Yolo, Solano, Yuba and Sutter Counties

 “Growing up a “Cannery Brat” surrounded by the bountiful crops grown in the Sacramento Valley, I understand the hard work and dedication it takes in the process from farm to table.
 As a member of the Blue Diamond Team, I get the opportunity to help in the business of families growing what they love on the land they cherish.
 It is worthwhile knowing that people all around the world enjoy eating Blue Diamond Almonds and almond products, allowing our growers the many benefits of the cooperative.”